yu-lab-vt/AQuA/README.md

 4. Switch the current folder to AQuA's folder.
 5. Double click `aqua_gui.m`, or type `aqua_gui` in MATLAB command line.

-We tested on MATLAB version later than 2017a.
+We tested on MATLAB versions later than 2017a.
 Earlier versions are not supported.

 ## Fiji plugin (coming soon)